Detoxification is the elimination of any drug or alcohol from the body under a controlled setting in order to ease the symptoms of withdrawal.

-We combine medication, healthy diet, music therapy, meditation and more to ease the harsh symptoms of alcohol and drug withdrawals.
+We combine medication, a healthy diet, music therapy, meditation, and more to ease the harsh symptoms of alcohol and drug withdrawals.

 Treatment for substance abuse usually begins with detoxification, with an average of 3 – 5 days in treatment, depending on the substance of abuse.

 The goal of our drug detox rehab program is to rid the body of the abused substance so the withdrawal process can be treated successfully

 Opioids, benzodiazepines, and alcohol are known to have severe withdrawal side effects and therefore medications are given to relieve any unwanted side effects and prevent any further harm.
 Once the acute withdrawal stage is over, the acute drug treatment will begin.

 At our state-of-the-art facilities throughout the Sacramento Region, Los Angeles & Orange County Region, and San Diego Region, we strive to create a warm and happy atmosphere so our clients can focus on their recovery.